 4. Forever in control

-At talkspirit we believe in full transparency, accountability & control, meaning that every user has the power to decide for themselves what they deem important.
-Every user’s newsfeed is truly personalised, only displaying information that fully makes sense to them.
+At Talkspirit we believe in full transparency, accountability & control, meaning that every user has the power to decide for themselves what they deem important.
+Every user’s newsfeed is truly personalized, only displaying information that fully makes sense to them.

 5. Privacy & Security